Free walking tour Gdansk, incl. Danzig guide to see the best of Gdansk, Poland, in one day!

-Gdansk is becoming quickly the most visited city in Poland after Krakow.
-Due to its extraordinary beauty it has been voted several time as a destination of the year and is thus an absolute must-do when traveling to Poland.
-Many people even take a tour to Gdansk for the day from other cities, but if you can stay longer, you should!
+Due to its extraordinary beauty, it has been voted several times as a destination of the year and is thus an absolute must-do when traveling to Poland.

-This post is how to visit the town with a self-guided free walking tour of Gdansk – and how to see the best of Gdansk in one day!
+If you are on a budget, this post is about how to visit the town with a self-guided free walking tour Gdansk and how to see the best of Gdansk in one day!

 You, dear reader, support this blog.
 When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.